Healthy Holiday Recipes Galore!

-Yes, it's that time of year when all the yummy, fattening food starts to appear before our eyes and tempts us into indulging!
-But, here's the good news, you can indulge on good, healthy food that is tasty and you won't even miss your usual holiday fatty fare that puts most of us in a coma and sets us up for the dreaded flu!
-And the best part is, you won't gain those dreaded holiday pounds!
+Yes, it’s that time of year when all the yummy, fattening food starts to appear before our eyes and tempts us into indulging!
+But, here’s the good news, you can indulge on good, healthy food that is tasty and you won’t even miss your usual holiday fatty fare that will put you in food coma.
+And the best part is, you won’t gain those dreaded holiday pounds!

 Here are some awesome recipes I think you will really enjoy this holiday season.
 Why not challenge your family to a plant-based holiday and spend time whipping up healthy dishes in the kitchen together!